Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Discussion and results

-By solving the above equations, one can obtain the function T(M, P), which is lengthy and will not be shown here.
-For particular free parameters for this model, the T(M, P) curve can be shown.
+Due to the complexity of the aforementioned such as $T(M, P)$ equations, an analytical solution is not feasible.
+Therefore, we have resorted to numerical solutions to further our work.
+A portion of these calculations can be found in the appendix.
 According to the definition of the JTC $\mu = \left( \frac{\partial T}{\partial P} \right)_M$, the inversion pressure and temperature between the cooling and heating regions are ($\tilde{P}$-$\tilde{T}$), which are determined by $\mu = 0$.
 Therefore, the most important thing is to find the function expression of $\mu$.
 By setting $\mu = 0$, one can obtain the inversion points ($\tilde{P}$, $\tilde{T}$) for different fixed enthalpy M. With respect to\cite{21}, the JTC is given by,

 This approach is elegant.
 However, in this paper, we will use more straightforward methods by applying only mass and temperature to derive the JTC $\mu$. we can see that temperature is a function of pressure and radius, and radius is a function of pressure and mass.
 So, the JTC is given by,